fx-project-OS/fx-project-Open-Source/README.md

 \
 Free PDF Document Importer: A free PHP class for reading and analysing existing PDF documents\
 \
-_fx-project uses this PHP class to generate and display a preview of the first page of a PDF document in the DMS (Document Management System)_\
+_fx-project uses this PHP class to generate and display a preview of the first page of a PDF document in the DMS (Document Management System)_

-  - Download and unpack it into the subfolder __./EXT__
-  - Rename the folder ./EXT/FPDI-2.3.4 as __./EXT/FPDI__

 - __PHPMailer__\
 https://github.com/PHPMailer/PHPMailer \